irvinlim/acf-recaptcha/README.md

 ![Google reCAPTCHA](https://www.google.com/recaptcha/intro/images/hero-recaptcha-demo.gif)

-## Announcement

-An important security fix was released in v1.2.0.
-Read more about it [here](https://github.com/irvinlim/acf-recaptcha/pull/22), and please update to v1.2.0 ASAP.

 ## Generating API keys

 Generate your reCAPTCHA API keys for your domain at the [Google reCAPTCHA Dashboard](https://www.google.com/recaptcha/admin) first.
 You will need to enter the **Site Key** and **Secret Key** into the field settings later.